Audio equalization: Uses

 An equalizer can be used to correct or modify the frequency response of a loudspeaker system rather than designing the speaker itself to have the desired response.
 For instance, the Bose 901 speaker system does not use separate larger and smaller drivers to cover the bass and treble frequencies.
-Instead it uses nine drivers all of the same four-inch diameter, more akin to what one would find in a table radio.
-However, this speaker system is sold with an active equalizer.
-That equalizer must be inserted into the amplifier system so that the amplified signal that is finally sent to the speakers has its response increased at the frequencies where the response of these drivers falls off, and vice versa, producing the response intended by the manufacturer.
+Instead, it uses nine drivers all of the same four-inch diameter.
+However, this speaker system is sold with an active equalizer which, when inserted into the signal chain, produces the response intended by the manufacturer.

-Tone controls (usually designated "bass" and "treble") are simple shelving filters included in most hi-fi equipment for gross adjustment of the frequency balance.
+Tone controls (usually designated bass and treble) are simple shelving filters included in most hi-fi equipment for gross adjustment of the frequency balance.
 The bass control may be used, for instance, to increase the drum and bass parts at a dance party, or to reduce annoying bass sounds when listening to a person speaking.
-The treble control might be used to give the percussion a sharper or more "brilliant" sound, or can be used to cut such high frequencies when they have been overemphasized in the program material or simply to accommodate a listener's preference.
+The treble control might be used to give the percussion a sharper or more brilliant sound, or can be used to cut such high frequencies when they have been overemphasized in the program material, to reduce accompanying high-frequency noise, or simply to accommodate a listener's preference.

-A "rumble filter" is a high-pass (low cut) filter with a cutoff typically in the 20 to 40 Hz range; this is the low frequency end of human hearing.
-"Rumble" is a type of low-frequency noise produced in record players and turntables, particularly older or low quality models.
+A rumble filter is a high-pass (low cut) filter with a cutoff typically in the 20 to 40 Hz range; this is the low frequency end of human hearing.
+Rumble is a type of low-frequency noise produced in record players and turntables, particularly older or low-quality models.
 The rumble filter prevents this noise from being amplified and sent to the loudspeakers.
-Some cassette decks have a switchable "subsonic filter" feature that does the same thing for recordings.
+Some cassette decks have a switchable subsonic filter feature that does the same thing for recordings.